A Celebration of Service: Honoring Pennsylvania Veterans

 An Apache arrives to round out the air support.

-Guideons from all associated PAANG units practice the march towards to Shrine for the ceremony.
+Guideons from all Pennsylvania Army and Air National Guard units practice the march to the Shrine before the ceremony.

 A SGT MAJ of Infantry keeps the troops in step.